ThunderXBlitZ/GitSheet.wtf/README.md

-# GitSheet.wtf
+# About

-A dead simple git cheatsheet
+A dead simple git cheatsheet, done in Bootstrap.
+Let me know what else is good to add!